 Capital Assets.
-The District's investment in capital assets for its governmental type activities as of August 31, 2017, amounts to \$2,171,215 (net of accumulated depreciation).
+The District's investment in capital assets for its governmental type activities as of August 31, 2018, amounts to \$3,426,225 (net of accumulated depreciation).
 This investment in capital assets includes land and improvements, buildings and improvements, furniture and equipment, and construction in progress.
-The total decrease in the District's investment in capital assets for the current fiscal year was \$92,770 as a result of depreciation expense being greater than the additions during the year.
+The total increase in the District's investment in capital assets for the current fiscal year was \$1,255,010.